 More and more people are taking supplements, perhaps because they have a restricted diet, a medical condition, or to complement their lifestyle.
 However, like medications, taking supplements is something that should be entered into responsibly to avoid possible unwanted side effects.
+Some people get so involved with this that they begin seeking out a supplement manufacturer to ensure they are getting what they need.
 This is also important to make sure that they work efficiently, and in the way that they are required.
 Here are some tips to help you supplement safely and responsibly.

 Discuss with a Medical Professional